News

 Bleached Coral Photo: Vardhan.
 Wikimedia.org

 As tourism increases, floods of people are visiting beaches, diving and marveling at the beauty of coral reefs.
 However, many fail to register the potential harm they’re causing the coral by wearing sunscreen.
 Sunscreens contain either organic compounds such as oxybenzone and octocrylene or inorganic compounds including zinc oxide and titanium dioxide.
 These compounds absorb and reflect UV rays thereby protecting human skin from cell damage and unsafe exposure to solar radiation.
 However, while buffering the UV rays, “these molecules can be metabolized by [corals] and become toxic.
-This differs from compound to compound and sometimes it's not only toxic to the coral but to the algae and the effects can get amplified through the algae,” shares Keat.
+This differs from compound to compound and sometimes it's not only toxic to the coral but to the algae and the effects can get amplified through the algae,” Keat says.

 These chemicals can damage DNA, skeletal growth, and reproduction.
-A study reported that sunscreens, induce the lytic viral cycle in symbiotic zooxanthellae with latent infections.”
+A study reported that sunscreens induce the lytic viral cycle in symbiotic zooxanthellae with latent infections.”
 This causes the corals to become stressed and expel their symbiotic algae which induces coral bleaching and puts them in danger of dying.

 Sunscreen is not the only thing polluting the seas; pesticide and fertilizer runoff are also causing great harm to corals.
 Pesticides are used on farms to kill insects that eat the crops while fertilizers are important for plant growth.
 When it rains these pesticides from farms runoff into the watershed, which ends up in the ocean.
 Fertilizers contain nitrogen, phosphorus, and potassium which when they end up in the oceans can cause algae overgrowth that damages and smothers the coral.
 Furthermore, too much nitrogen can cause issues in fertilization rates and spread diseases.
 Pesticides can be toxic to coral larvae, which are critical for the reproduction and regeneration of coral reefs.
 And they can prevent corals from receiving the necessary nutrients to survive by negatively affecting the photosynthetic algae that live in the reefs.